 Soft Ginger Snaps just say fall, or any time of year, with the nice aroma of cinnamon and cloves.
 Let me tell you, these are so much better than the ginger snaps that you buy from a box.
-My mom use to buy them, and I always though that they were going to break my teeth.
+My mom use to buy them, and I always thought that they were going to break my teeth.

 So, I just stopped eating ginger snaps.
 My grandmother had this recipe and so I decided to try it.
 They turned out so soft and delicious.
 I cannot make these very often because I have a hard time just eating one or two.
 My body must need more ginger.
 Yes, I am sure that is what it is.